BhawnaBhati/TodoApp/Readme.md

 # Sample CRUD app for managing user TODOs

 ## Technology used

 - Backend
   - NodeJS
   - Typescript
   - PostgreSQL
 - Frontend
   - ReactJS (using function components and hooks) with Redux
   - Axios for API calls
   - Styled components (CSS-In-JS)
   - Ant design UI Library

 ## Pre-requisites

-- PostgreSQL and Node should be installed on machinewhere this application is being deployed
+- PostgreSQL and Node should be installed on machine where this application is being deployed

 ## Setting up database